-At the TITLIS valley station next to the Titlis Rent there is a bike washing facility.
+At the Titlis valley station next to Titlis Rent you will find a bike washing facility.
 At the Jochpass valley station there is a Schlauchomat with different tube sizes for bikes as well as a tool and compressed air station.

 Via ferrata on the Titlis: Graustock

 The Graustock via ferrata starts at the Bärghuis (mountain lodge) Jochpass at 2222 meters above sea level and leads to the 2662-meter-high summit of the Graustock with a view of the Titlis.

 The via ferrata is considered a moderately difficult tour.
 You can reach the car-free Jochpass with the TITLIS gondola from Engelberg to Trübsee and further with the Jochpass chairlift.
 A signpost at the Jochpass shows you the way, which is marked white-blue-white in the further course.

 On the via ferrata, which alternates between steep mountain paths and challenging climbing passages, 475 meters of altitude are conquered in about 4.5 hours.
 Over the 700 m high north face of the Graustock you can overlook the Engelberg valley.
 From the summit cross the view goes to the mountain Titlis and the places Spannort, Rigi and Pilatus, with clear view up to the Bernese Alps (Wetterhörner, Schreckhorn and Finsteraarhorn).